-Zimbabwe opposition says election challenge to be heard in court on Aug.
-22
+Zimbabwe court to hear election challenge on August 22

 The Constitutional Court can throw the case out, declare a new winner or order a fresh election.

+The election had been expected to end Zimbabwe’s pariah status and launch an economic recovery but post-election unrest has brought back uncomfortable reminders of its violent past.

+Mnangagwa has urged Zimbabwe to unite behind him but questions remain over the death of six people in an army crackdown on protests against the ruling party’s victory.

-Reporting by Alfonce Mbizwo; Writing by Joe Brock; Editing by Matthew Mpoke Bigg
+Reporting by Alfonce Mbizwo; Writing by Joe Brock and Ed Stoddard; Editing by Matthew Mpoke Bigg